 However, the same preschooler who is in a home where yelling is a rarity most likely will stop in his tracks the second you yell at him.

-I am a Christian.
-I regularly hand my issues and struggles over to God.
-I can not fix myself but the Lord can and will help me in all things.
-I am the caretaker of His children.
+I’m a Christian.
+It’s essential to my faith journey that I regularly hand my issues and struggles over to God.
+I humbly accept that I can’t fix myself, but the Lord can, and will, help me in all things.
+He has made me the caretaker of His children.
 My girls are not mine, but His.
 It grieves me when I lose my cool with them.
 That’s why I want to make a change.

-Here are three techniques that can help you break the habit of yelling.
+Here are three techniques that can help you break the habit of yelling at your children.

 I got this technique from Jackie over at LJSkool.
 While her method involves using the rubber bands to catch her children doing something good, the modified technique uses the rubber band as a reminder of what not to do – and a consequence if the parent does choose to yell.